arosenfeld/immunedb/CONTRIBUTING.md

 # How to contribute
-We welcome contributions to AIRRDB, whether small or large.
+We welcome contributions to ImmuneDB, whether small or large.
 For non-developers, reporting bugs and adding to documentation are both valuable ways to assist.
 Developers can help by submitting pull requests for open issues or implementing new features.